Client Harris Federation/ESFA

 The award-winning Harris Invictus Academy is an example of exceptional architecture creating an effective learning environment, offering exciting educational and community opportunities and having a transformational impact on the regeneration of the local area.

-The six-form entry school provides education for up to 1,150 pupils aged 11-18 years and is a partnership between Invictus, a grass roots community-based organisation, and the Harris Federation.
-The new building provides inspirational settings for teaching and learning along with plentiful opportunities for enterprise and community engagement.
+The six-form entry school provides education for up to 1,150 pupils aged 11-18 years, on behalf of the Harris Federation.
+The building provides inspirational settings for teaching and learning along with plentiful opportunities for enterprise and community engagement.

 The accommodation, split over three and four storeys, provides classrooms, a sports hall, main hall, activity studio, dining area, library, music room, reception area as well as other teaching and office space and store rooms.
 In addition to the main building there are multi-use games areas, sports pitches and an external play space to the rear of the site.